7 min read

 Clatter.

-The sound of Rosaline setting down her spoon echoed loudly through the quiet space.
-Edelweiss's brow twitched.
-Kallix watched this and exhaled a sigh.
-He'd planned to inform her of Rosaline's condition slowly, but it seemed he'd need to move up that timeline more than expected.
+The sound of Rosaline setting down her spoon rang out through the quiet room.
+Edelweiss's brow drew together.
+Kallix looked at it and exhaled.
+He had intended to inform her of the situation gradually—but it seemed he needed to move that timeline forward.

 "Mother."